pushkar100/Machine-Learning-Notes/descriptive-statistics(prerequsite1).md

 - *Annual Salary* is a construct since different people might consider it differently, like by USDs, Yens, Property, etc.
 - *Annual Salary in USD* is NOT a construct  since we can measure it in *USDs*.

+## Variables:

+A variable is a value that may change or differ between individuals in an experiment.
+Scores on an intelligence test qualify, since each person may have a different score.

 ## Extraneous Factors (Lurking Variables):

 **Extraneous Factors** are those things that can influence Constructs.
 (Ex: Sleep factor before taking a memory test).
 If a certain factor is made constant (Like conducting an experiment at the same time when time is considered as a factor), it is better for the outcome/conclusion.
 (Ex: If everyone takes a memory test at the same time [Acc. to their respective timezones] then the results can be trusted better.)

 The more extraneous factors that are constant, the easier it is to trust the conclusion we arrive at from analysing the data.
 The reason for this is that these lurking variables usually ambush our results (if they keep varying between each item) (lurking to attack analogy).

-**Note:** A variable is a value that may change or differ between individuals in an experiment.
-Scores on an intelligence test qualify, since each person may have a different score.

 ## Population & Sample: